PKU-RL/FEN/README.md

 <img src="FEN.png" alt="FEN" width="350">

 FEN is a novel hierarchical reinforcement learning model to learn both fairness and efficiency driven by *fair-efficient* reward.
 FEN consists of one controller and several sub-policies,  where the controller learns to optimize the fair-efficient reward, one sub-policy learns to optimize the environmental reward, and other sub-policies learn to provide diverse fairness behaviors guided by the derived information-theoretic reward.
 FEN can learn and execute in a fully decentralized way, coordinated by average consensus.
 The hierarchy helps converge to much higher reward and greatly accelerate the traning.
-The information-theoretic reward makes sub-policies learn meaningful behaviors.

 <img src="FEN-wo.png" alt="FEN-w/o" height="250">        <img src="FEN-wog.png" alt="FEN-w/o/g" height="250">